The Long Run Home is a cross-country marathon project — but it’s also a personal reclamation.

 To find a place where my litany of neurodivergencies softened.
 To outrun my shame, my self doubt, my guilt, my feelings of inadequacy, my depression.
 A place where I was my only priority.

-Then covid happened, I found space to be quiet, to reflect, I came out, again and again.
+When covid happened, I found space to be quiet, to reflect, I came out, again and again.
 I let go of people who harmed me.
 I shifted my priorities and my obligations.
 I started running six days a week, and I haven’t really looked back.

 It’s not about medals or finish times — it’s about what happens in between: the early alarms, the playlists that carry me, the strangers who cheer, the way Malcolm curls up against me when it’s all over.